 The Fjällräven Classic is a multi-day trekking event built around a simple idea: carry what you need, walk a set route, camp along the way, and share the experience with a broad community of walkers.
-This page is the main hub for Classic UK in the Lake District, plus the wider story of the Fjällräven Classic worldwide, with practical preparation notes and real kit choices from The Sporting Lodge team.
+This page is the main hub for Classic UK in the Lake District, plus the wider story of the Fjällräven Classic worldwide, with practical preparation notes, anniversary context and real kit choices from The Sporting Lodge team.

 At a glance